Soil Biology • Plant Health

 Inoculate with High-Quality Fungal Compost

 A Johnson-Su bioreactor produces an exceptionally fungal-dominant compost.
-Dr David Johnson's published work in AIMS Agriculture and Food (2017) shows F:B ratios above 10:1 in mature Johnson-Su compost, which is orders of magnitude higher than anything you can buy at a garden centre.
+Dr David Johnson and colleagues, publishing in AIMS Agriculture and Food (2017), show F:B ratios above 10:1 in mature Johnson-Su compost, orders of magnitude higher than anything you can buy at a garden centre.
 A small volume of this material, applied at planting or as a slurry, seeds the orchard with the right biology.

-Apply LIMO at 1:500 to 1:1000 dilution as a soil drench, at a target rate of 935 litres per hectare.
-For foliar application, dilute at 1:200 to 1:500 and target 234 litres per hectare.
+Apply LIMO at 1:500 to 1:1000 dilution as a soil drench, and at 1:200 to 1:500 as a foliar spray.
 Always apply in the late afternoon or on overcast days to protect the microbes from UV.

 Feed the Fungi with Marine Lipids